devangdalvi/AI-Powered-Healthcare-Analytics-Interactive-Dashboard-using-Prompt-Engineering-with-Claude-AI/README.md

 - Ready-to-use code

-prompt:- "You are a data analyst and visualization expert.
+PROMPT:- "You are a data analyst and visualization expert.
 I have a dataset (with summaries included).
 Your task is to generate a complete and interactive dashboard based on this data.
 Instructions:
 1. Analyze the dataset and understand its structure (columns, data types, and relationships).
 2. Create meaningful visualizations such as:
    * Bar charts